-Retrieve information directly from the hypervisor or by using the APIs of other OpenStack services.
+Retrieve information directly from the hypervisor or from the host machine using SNMP, or by using the APIs of other OpenStack services.

 Notifications

 All OpenStack services send notifications about the executed operations or system state.
 Several notifications carry information that can be metered.
 For example, CPU time of a VM instance created by OpenStack Compute service.